per-tooo/bunker-scraper/README.md

 ### About bunker-scraper

 Bunker-Scraper is a quality-of-life script that should make downloading content (that excludes everyting but videos and images) from bunkr sites way easier.
 This script was coded by me in a late-night-session so it's neither user friendly, nor easy to understand (probably).

-**Disclaimer**: bunkr sites is a file sharing platform that is also known to host adult or illegaly aquired content.
+**Disclaimer**: bunkr sites is a file sharing platform that is also known to host adult or illegaly acquired content.
 Do not use that script to do anything stuid!

 ### How to use